zhengbz0111/GI-Workshop-2/README.md

   <img src="Gifs/3-Pyramid.gif">
 </p>

-#### 4. Flip the winding order
+#### 5. Reverse the vertex winding order

-Navigate the view to look from the inside of the cube.
+Move the scene view camera _inside_ the cube.
 Since back-face culling is on, you won’t be able to see the inside faces of the cube.
-Modify the _indices_ in `GenerateCube.cs` so that you can see the interior of the cube instead of the exterior.
-Carefully read the associated code comments as these provide some more context about what the indices actually represent.
+Modify the indices in `GenerateCube.cs` so that you can see the interior of the cube instead of the exterior.
+Carefully read the associated code comments as these provide some more context about what the indices actually represent (the indices are defined in step 3, near the end of the file).
+Can you think of another way to do this that doesn't involve changing the indices?

 <p align="center">
   <img src="Gifs/4-Inside.gif">
 </p>

-#### 5. Generate a cone (challenge)
+#### 6. Generate a cone (challenge)

 Constructing meshes by manually defining vertices/colours is tedious and rarely done in practice (phew!).
-So far we've only gotten you to do this so that you understand the internal data structures required to define a mesh.
+So far we've only asked you to do this so that you understand the internal data structures required to define a mesh.
 Nonetheless, the ability to generate a mesh using C# scripting is far from useless if we want to _procedurally generate_ a mesh that is parameterised in some way.